-- (1) The amounts shown in the Stock Awards and Option Awards columns represent the aggregate grant date fair value of awards computed in accordance with Financial Accounting Standards Board ("FASB") Accounting Standards Codification ("ASC") Topic 718, not the actual amounts paid to or realized by the Named Executive Officers during the applicable fiscal year.
+(1) The amounts shown in the Stock Awards and Option Awards columns represent the aggregate grant date fair value of awards computed in accordance with FASB ASC Topic 718, not the actual amounts paid to or realized by the Named Executive Officers during the applicable fiscal year.
 The FASB ASC Topic 718 fair value amount as of the grant date for stock awards and stock options generally is spread over the number of months of service required for the grant to vest.
-An explanation of the vesting of restricted stock awards and option awards, as well as the methodology for performance share payouts, is discussed in the footnotes to the Grants of Plan Based Awards for 2010 and Outstanding Equity Awards at 2010 Fiscal Year End tables below. - (2) The table "Discretionary and Incentive-Based Awards" below provides a detailed breakdown with respect to awards earned.
+An explanation of the vesting of restricted stock awards and option awards, as well as the methodology for performance share payouts, is discussed in the footnotes to the Grants of Plan Based Awards for 2010 and Outstanding Equity Awards at 2010 Fiscal Year End tables below.

+(2) The table "Discretionary and Incentive-Based Awards" below provides a detailed breakdown with respect to awards earned.

 In addition to salary, we also compensate our executives through a combination of discretionary and incentive-based awards.
 Since 2008, we have had two incentive-based programs, the Annual Incentive Plan and the Long-Term Incentive Plan.
 The Annual Incentive Plan is a cash-based program which awards certain members of management, which include our Named Executive Officers, if certain financial targets are achieved for the applicable fiscal year.
 The Long-Term Incentive Plan is a dollar-denominated program for certain members of management, including our Key Executives and Senior Executives, which permits each participant to choose, through an irrevocable election, to receive awards in cash, stock, and/or options or a combination thereof.
-For fiscal 2010, participants of the Long-Term Incentive Plan were required to elect to receive at least 50% of any award in equity, through shares of restricted stock or stock options or a combination thereof.
-Although the financial targets of the Long-Term Incentive Plan are annual, all awards earned pursuant to the Long-Term Incentive Plan are subject to a three-year vesting.
+For fiscal 2010, participants of the Long-Term Incentive Plan are subject to a three-year vesting.

-For Stock Awards and Option Awards, the amounts reflect the fair value, as of grant date, of both performance and non-performance awards computed in accordance with FAS ASC Topic 718.
+For Stock Awards and Option Awards, the amounts reflect the fair value, as of grant date, of both performance and non-performance awards computed in accordance with FASB ASC Topic 718.
 The fair value of each stock option award is estimated as of the date of grant using a Black-Scholes valuation model.
 Additional information regarding the assumptions used to estimate the fair value of all stock option awards is included in Note A to Consolidated Financial Statements contained in our Annual Report on Form 10-K for the fiscal year ended January 29, 2011.